 Structure of the GRM

-The project has adopted a two-tier Grievance Redress Mechanism structure: tier one is for issues that can be resolved at the site or project level; while tier 2 is for more complex issues that cannot be readily resolved at the site or project level and therefore require escalating.
-This is because it is anticipated that many complaints will be able to be readily resolved at the contractor/project level e.g., noise or dust complaints discussions between contractor and stakeholders.
+The project has adopted a two-tier Grievance Redress Mechanism structure: tier one is for issues that can be resolved at the site or project level; while tier 2 is for more complex issues that cannot be readily resolved at the site or project level and therefore require escalating This is because it is anticipated that many complaints will be able to be readily resolved at the contractor/project level e.g., noise or dust complaints discussions between contractor and stakeholders.
 While more complex or significant grievances are likely to require escalation to the second tier of the GRM – the Grievance Redress Committee (GRC).
 The CRC may make recommendations to the Board for resolution of issues that required Board approval or Government intervention.

 In addition to the project-level and national grievance redress mechanisms, complainants have the option to access UNDP’s Accountability Mechanism, and/or GCFs redress mechanism.